 Like most trails, the Portage Pass can be explored either on foot walking or running, or on a bike.
 It offers many opportunities to take amazing pictures or to simply enjoy nature.
 Spotting birds, beavers, and wild flowers along with some stunning views, is a given.

 Bringing kids or dogs along is also possible, however your furry friends must stay on a leash at all times, for everyone’s safety, including their own.
 The best time to come hiking is between March and October, depending on the type of nature you want to see.
+To give you ideas on the best companion dogs for backpacking, do check out our article.

 This back trail located near Whittier, in Alaska may have some snow covering it here and there, but seasoned hikers won’t be scared of this.
 For most part of the hike, you’ll be going only uphill, so prepare your legs well.
 Being able to reach a glacier and a beach by the lake on the same day should be reason enough to explore it.
+For some basic ankle strengthening exercises, check out our article for more details.

 The hike is quite short, especially for experienced hikers, however this can be a good thing if you either don’t have much time to spend exploring, or you want to take in as many things as possible.